derby-developers/api_doc/source/includes/instant_racing/_race_groups.md

-winning_trifecta_count | number of winning trifecta bets a user has placed on this race group winning_superfecta_count | number of winning superfecta bets a user has placed on this race group biggest_win | biggest payout for a wager on this race group
+winning_trifecta_count | number of winning trifecta bets a user has placed on this race group winning_superfecta_count | number of winning superfecta bets a user has placed on this race group biggest_win | biggest payout for a wager on this race group available_games | an array of games that should be enabled for this race group rank | the player's ranking within this race group

 ## Get all Race Groups

 Returns all the race groups, ordered as they should be shown to the user.